hawkinsw/quic-wg-wiki/ECN-in-QUIC.md

 * R.2 The ECN feedback MUST report all ECN-CE marked packets.
 This is important especially for the implementation of L4S support.
 It is an open question whether detailed packet information is needed or if is sufficient with a report of accumulated number of bytes that are ECN-CE marked.
 * R.3 The ECN feedback SHOULD report ECT(0) and ECT(1) marked packets.
 This is beneficial for the detection of remarking, bleaching or ECN black holes.
 * R.4 It SHOULD be possible measure amount of Not-ECT marked packets.
 This MAY be implemented as a dedicated feedback but can also be inferred from the regular ACK frames and the reports of CE, ECT(0) and ECT(1).
-* R.5 A QUIC implementation must not be able to verify ECN support in the OS network stack.
+* R.5 A QUIC implementation may not be able to verify ECN support in the OS network stack.
 The capability check should cover this case similar as if the network does not support ECN (see R6).
 * R.6 Initial connection ECN capability check SHOULD verify that ECN works e2e, this SHOULD be further verified at runtime

 # ECN capability check
 The ECN capability check serves to:
 1. Verify that the OS stacks in both endpoints support read and write of the ECN bits in the IP header.
-2. Initially test that ECN works e2e
+2. Initially test that ECN works over the used e2e network path.

 ECN capability checks start in the first packet [ED note, should we say 'frame'?] that is transmitted from each of the two endpoints for a new path.
 This first packet sets ECT (ECT(0) or ECT(1)) in the IP header.
 The verification is two-way, i.e each direction is verified independently of the other.
 Given the possibility that the ECN capability check is successful in one direction but not the other (for instance due to ECN bleaching in one direction), means that ECN may only be used in one direction.